Lucabr01/Automatic-Verification-of-Intelligent-Systems/README.md

 <br>

 Even in this more favorable comparison, the RL policy still achieves **meaningful energy reductions** (around 10%) while keeping temperatures well within the recommended ASHRAE envelope.
-This mirrors the findings of Bienmann et al., even with less number of actuators and training episodes.
+This mirrors the findings of Bienmann et al., even with fewer actuators and training episodes.

 # 3. Evolutionary Strategies